HighOnWork/Exo/README.md

-A nice looking pomodoro timer created in Python using tkinter
+A nice looking simple pomodoro timer created in Python using tkinter